What is Common Boston?

 What qualifies as a Site?
 What kinds of spaces will be featured?

-We are seeking a diverse range of site types, including sacred historic places, sky-high offices, repurposed mansions, hidden infrastructure, unique learning spaces, and more.
+We seek a diverse range of site types, including sacred historic places, sky-high offices, repurposed mansions, hidden infrastructure, unique learning spaces, and more.
 In addition to open access, we encourage behind-the-scenes programming such as a building tour, access to an otherwise private space, or even an art installation… the possibilities are limitless!

 How can I participate?